xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![Service Account]({{site.baseurl}}/assets/images/Azure_Arc/sp_01.png)

-In this case, we assume that the system administrators are not following the principle of least privilege as they have assigned the roles of _Azure Connected Machine Onboarding_ and _Azure Connected Machine Resource Administrator_ to the service principal.
+In this case, we assume that system administrators are not following the principle of least privilege as they have assigned the roles of _Azure Connected Machine Onboarding_ and _Azure Connected Machine Resource Administrator_ to the service principal.

 ![SP Role]({{site.baseurl}}/assets/images/Azure_Arc/sp_roles.png)